-The night of our opening party, July 28, 1993, wasn’t just the culmination of a frantic four months of preparation to open a business, it was the starting point for what would prove to be a long process of work and learning that would eventually take its toll on all five of the original partners.
-Looking back, we were so swept up in the positive energy of early-‘90s Prague that I don’t think any us truly grasped the commitment we’d entered into.
+The night of our opening party, July 28, 1993, wasn’t just the culmination of a frantic four months of preparation to open a business, it was the starting point for what would prove to be a long process of work and learning that would eventually take its toll on all five original partners.
+Looking back, we were so swept up in the positive energy of early-‘90s Prague that I don’t think any us truly grasped the enormous commitment we’d entered into.
 Anyone who’s ever owned a business will know what I’m talking about.

 Although I love coffee, I was always more closely attached to the book side of our business than the coffeehouse, and most of my memories and stories revolve around buying and selling books and holding our sporadic evening readings.

-Fast-forward to Stuttgart, and in my mind’s eye, we’re partying with Larry and some his friends in his sleazy, ‘70s-era mansion that looked as if you might find Hugh Hefner (minus the bunnies) floating around in a bathrobe.
-As for the books, Larry did have kilos, but they turned out to mainly grade-school math and science textbooks for the kids on the base.
+Fast-forward to Stuttgart, and in my mind’s eye, we’re partying with Larry and some his friends in his sleazy, ‘70s-era house that looked as if you might find Hugh Hefner (minus the bunnies) floating around in a bathrobe.
+As for the books, Larry did have kilos, but they turned out to mainly grade-school math and science textbooks for kids on the base.
 The U.S. military would no longer need the books once the soldiers returned home.
 The problem is, even at 10 cents a kilo, we’d never be able to sell them in Prague.

-English translations of books by Czechs or other Central European writers were our bread and butter at The Globe.
+English translations of books by Czech or other Central European writers were our bread and butter at The Globe.
 We simply couldn’t keep these titles in stock, and we salivated at the prospect of making some easy sales.

-Our author readings were another high point for me.
+Our author readings were another high point.

 In that first year of operation, the Globe hosted readings or visits by Allen Ginsberg, Amy Tan, Julian Barnes, Martin Amis, James Salter, James Ragan and several others I can’t remember now.
-Over the years, that list would expand to resemble a “Who’s Who” of famous authors.
+Over the years, that list would expand to resemble a “Who’s Who” of world-famous authors.

 Czech and other local writers came by as well.
 It was their chance to meet a new readership.
-Well-known Czechs like Ivan Klíma, Arnošt Lustig, Ludvík Vaculík and Jáchym Topol, as well as resident Prague authors like Prague Post Editor-in-Chief Alan Levy and Robert Eversz, among others, would drop in during those early days to see what all the fuss was about.
+Well-known Czech authors like Ivan Klíma, Arnošt Lustig, Ludvík Vaculík and Jáchym Topol, as well as resident Prague authors like Prague Post Editor-in-Chief Alan Levy and Robert Eversz, among others, would drop in during those early days to see what all the fuss was about.

 The best events, of course, were when the writers would arrive unannounced.

 I remember quietly walking over to the fiction section where authors whose last names began with “F” would be shelved and finding a copy of one of Ford’s paperbacks.
-A quick glance at the author photo revealed it was, indeed, Richard Ford.
+A quick glance at the author photo revealed it was indeed Richard Ford.

 A couple of minutes later we approached him, introduced ourselves as the owners, and asked if he’d like to do a reading.
 He (surprisingly) accepted, and within the five minutes it took to rearrange the chairs in the coffeehouse, he was reading aloud from his collection of short stories, “Wildlife.”
-Even though the place was (much) less than half full, it was a magical moment.
+Even though the place was less than half full, it was a magical moment.

-The article, by another prize-winning American writer, Edmund White, was an artful description of Prague’s beauty and rebirth.
-And then I got to the part in the story where White began describing a surprise reading by the author Richard Ford that had happened a few months before at a bookstore called “The Globe.”
-I nearly fell over.
+The article, by another prize-winning American writer, Edmund White, was an artful description of Prague’s beauty and rebirth after communism.
+And then I got to the part in the story where White began describing a memorable surprise reading by the author "Richard Ford" that had happened a few months earlier at a bookstore called “The Globe.”
+It felt like a punch in the gut.
 I was reading about our own reading.

 People sometimes ask what was the most unexpected thing about being involved with the Globe.
-That’s hard to say, but something that always surprises me is how many people met their eventual life partners over a book or coffee at the Globe.
-I’ve lost count over the years of how many times people have “thanked” me for the Globe because otherwise they may never have met their husband or wife.
-Believe me, it was purely unintended, but it does make you think about the consequences of our actions.
+That’s hard to say, but something that often surprises me is how many people met their eventual life partners over a book or coffee at the Globe.
+I’ve lost count over the years of how many times people have “thanked” me for the Globe because otherwise they may never have met their future husband or wife.
+It was purely unintended, but things like that really do make you think about the consequences of our actions.

 In those few weeks in May and June 1994, between when I told my Globe partners I was leaving Prague and I actually flew off for the U.S., I took a few solo trips around the Czech Republic to say goodbye to the country and get my last fill of the place.
 One of those trips was to the southern Bohemian town of Český Krumlov, about 160 kms (100 miles) south of Prague.

 I can’t remember if I drove the three hours down or took the bus (I can’t even remember why I chose Český Krumlov for one of my goodbye trips – I probably wouldn’t do that now).
 Anyway, I got a room upstairs at Na Louži, a friendly pub in the center of town, and went down to the restaurant to get a beer.
 I had just settled in to my table and was startled to see a Prague friend, John Allison, sitting across the room and having a beer with a guy I didn’t recognize.
-It’s not unusual to run into friends by chance in Prague (it happens every day), but in Český Krumlov it felt like an odd coincidence.
+It’s not unusual to run into friends by chance in Prague (it happens all the time), but in Český Krumlov, it felt like an odd coincidence.